msk-nightly/msk-nightly/README.md

 git config --global user.name "John Doe"
 git config --global user.email "johndoe@email.com"

+And if that doesn't work, try replacing "John Doe" with "Your Name" (Just this.
+DON'T use your actual name.) and "johndoe@email.com" with "you@example.com".

 ### Creating a local git repo and exporting it to a git repo hosting site

 echo "# *repo-name*" >> README.md